Unified kinetic theory of induced scattering: Compton, Brillouin, and Raman processes in magnetized electron and

 For (2), the propagation of FRBs is strongly influenced by wave amplitude, frequency, magnetic field strength, and plasma density.
 Theoretically, the propagation environment can be divided into three regimes.
 In the inner magnetosphere and near the neutron star surface, the wave amplitude is small ($a_{\mathrm{e}}\omega_0/\omega_{\mathrm{c}}\ll1$), and the plasma response is linear (see Eq.~\eqref{eq:non_rela_neutral_and_charged_Brillouin}).
 In the outer magnetosphere and near the light cylinder, nonlinear effects become significant as the amplitude exceeds unity ($a_{\mathrm{e}}\omega_0/\omega_{\mathrm{c}}>1$).
 Further out, the magnetic field of the magnetar declines and the strength parameter becomes small ($a_{\mathrm{e}}\ll1$), returning to a linear response (see Eq.~\eqref{eq:non_rela_ordinary_Brillouin}).
 Of particular importance is whether FRBs can escape the magnetosphere without severe damping from parametric instabilities with $e^\pm$ pair plasma.
 Recent observations suggest that FRB emission may occur within the magnetosphere~\citep{2022Natur.607..256C,2022NatAs...6..393N,2025Natur.637...48N}.
 Clarifying wave–plasma interactions in each propagation regime remains a central theoretical problem.

 This work aims to provide a unified theoretical framework for induced scattering in strongly magnetized $e^\pm$ pair plasma (i.e., inside the magnetar magnetosphere).
-Here, induced scattering collectively refers to induced Compton scattering (ICS), stimulated Brillouin scattering (SBS), and stimulated Raman scattering (SRS).
-SBS and SRS are well-established parametric instabilities in electron–ion plasma~\citep{1974PhFl...17..778D,1979PhFl...22.1115C}, where the incident wave couples to an electron plasma wave (Langmuir wave) and ion acoustic wave via three-wave resonance, respectively.
-In contrast, ICS is driven by Landau resonance between the beat of incident and scattered waves and the thermal motion of particles\footnote{ICS is sometimes referred to as the kinetic effect of SBS \citep{2017PhRvE..96e3204S}.}.
+Here, induced scattering collectively refers to induced Compton scattering (ICS), stimulated Brillouin scattering (SBS), and stimulated Raman scattering (SRS). \ioka{As schematically summarized in Fig.~\ref{fig:parametric_instability}, }SBS and SRS are well-established parametric instabilities in electron–ion plasma~\citep{1974PhFl...17..778D,1979PhFl...22.1115C}. \ioka{In this classification, they are distinguished by the longitudinal plasma response resonant with the beat wave, namely an ion acoustic wave for SBS and a Langmuir wave for SRS.} In contrast, ICS is driven by Landau resonance between the beat of incident and scattered waves and the thermal motion of particles \footnote{ICS is sometimes referred to as the kinetic effect of SBS \citep{2017PhRvE..96e3204S}.}.

 Previous studies on induced scattering in $e^\pm$ pair plasma have primarily been based on unmagnetized plasma theory \citep{2016PhRvL.116a5004E,2017PhRvE..96e3204S,2023MNRAS.522.2133I}.
 In such plasma, it has been considered that density fluctuations driven by the beat of the incident and scattered waves do not generate electrostatic waves.
-As a result, SRS and certain modes of modulation instabilities, which are excited in electron-ion plasma, are absent in $e^\pm$ pair plasma.
+As a result, SRS and certain modes of modulation instabilities, which are excited in ion-electron plasma, are absent in $e^\pm$ pair plasma.
 It has also been pointed out that, as the amplitude of the incident wave increases, there is a continuous transition from ICS to SBS.